-DRI's Water Analysis Laboratory in Reno, Nevada, was established to provide reliable, high quality chemical analysis for environmental water samples.
+DRI’s Water Analysis Laboratory was established to provide reliable, high-quality chemical analysis for environmental water samples.
 The laboratory has over 30 years of experience and provides analytical services for a wide variety of customers, including federal, local and state government agencies, private industry and other commercial laboratories.

-The laboratory specializes in low-level (ppb) nitrogen, phosphorus and carbon nutrient analysis of environmental water samples and has provided those analyses for numerous DRI projects in Nevada and California, including Lake Tahoe and Walker Lake watersheds.
-Due to the diversity of interests and expertise within DRI's Division of Hydrologic Sciences, personnel have gained valuable knowledge and experience in the analysis of many different sample types.
-DRI's water laboratory has participated in projects ranging from precipitation chemistry to playa lake characterization studies.
+The laboratory specializes in low-level (ppb) nitrogen, phosphorus and carbon-nutrient analysis of environmental water samples and has provided those analyses for numerous DRI projects in Nevada and California, including Lake Tahoe and Walker Lake watersheds.
+Due to the diversity of interests and expertise within DRI’s Division of Hydrologic Sciences, personnel has gained valuable knowledge and experience in the analysis of many different sample types.
+DRI’s water laboratory has participated in projects ranging from precipitation chemistry to playa lake characterization studies.

 - Alpkem RFA 300 and Technicon Automated Colorimetric Analyzers are used routinely for the analysis of: NO2, NO3, NH3, TKN, TPO4, OPO4, and SiO2.
 The Alpkem RFA is equipped with an Astoria-Pacific 305D high sensitivity photometer detector.
 Both systems are controlled by Windows-based operating systems.

 - Dionex Model ICS 2000 Ion Chromatograph is used for the automated analysis of Cl, Br, SO4.
 This instrument has the capability of simultaneously determining all of the anions mentioned using less than a milliliter of sample to the parts per billion level.

 - Brinkmann Metrohm Titrando Automated Titrator capable of potentiometric titrations to fixed or inflection end points is used in the determination of CO3, HCO3, pH, EC, and F.